- How does an actuary determine the value of a defined benefit pension?

 In the previous situation, however, it is advantageous for the couple to transfer RRSP assets to the spouse without the employment income as they will pay much less tax on withdrawals from the RRSP which will effectively increase the after-tax value of the family assets.
 In general, a separating couple can increase the after-tax value of their family assets by transferring all tax-deferred assets (i.e. RRSPs) to the spouse with the lowest regular income and in exchange, transfer after-tax assets to the spouse with the highest regular income.
 In addition, this often this makes sense from a financial planning perspective since the spouse with the low income will be provided with assets that can be used as income.

-In accordance with Canadian actuarial standards, when an performs a defined benefit pension valuation, they will estimate the effect of income tax on the pension.
+In accordance with Canadian actuarial standards, when an actuary performs a defined benefit pension valuation, they will estimate the effect of income tax on the pension.
 This will depend on the member’s assumed retirement income.
 The more income they are expected to earn, the higher their assumed tax rate, which will result in a lower after tax value of their pension.
 For other retirement assets such as RRSPs, an income tax calculation would need to be performed to determine a fair adjustment.
-We can determine the correct income tax adjustment for all retirement assets.

 What are the main issues that I should be aware of for a defined benefit pension valuation?